mxaddict/www.codedmaster.com/content/blog/2026-04-24-introducing-sqeel.md

 ## LSP-Powered Autocomplete

 Point `editor.lsp_binary` at [`sqls`](https://github.com/sqls-server/sqls) and
-you get schema-aware completions, hover docs, and inline diagnostic underlines — the same machinery your editor already uses, wired into the SQL editor pane.
+you get schema-aware completions, hover docs, and inline diagnostic underlines, using the same machinery your editor already uses, wired into the SQL editor pane.
 No bespoke completion engine to maintain, no magic.

 ## Two UIs, One Core